Why Both Innate and Adaptive Immunity Matter in Cancer

 Team

-Our team is committed to the invention of new medicines to treat people suffering from cancer and to create substantial value for our investors and partners.
-We have comprehensive experience in the science and business of drug discovery, development, and commercialization.
+Our team is committed to the invention of new medicines to treat people suffering from cancer and to creating substantial value for our investors and partners.
+Whenever possible, we aim to cure cancers and eradicate minimal residual disease in multiple different tumor types.
+Primmune brings together deep experience across the science and business of drug discovery, development, and commercialization to improve outcomes for patients.

 Contact Us